slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Most things are not binary.'*

-> *'Balance is not about spending the same amount of time focused on every area of your life either.
-It's about making progress in all areas of your life and ensuring that you improve just a little bit each day in your health, wealth, relationships, and personal growth.'*
+Balance is not about spending the same amount of time focused on every area of your life either.
+It's about making progress in all areas of your life and ensuring that you improve just a little bit each day in your health, wealth, relationships, and personal growth.

-Diversification solves a lot of problems.

 > *'Don’t try to make your job your whole life.
 Don’t try to make your art your sole income.'*

+Diversification solves a lot of problems.

 How to balance an imbalance?
 Overcompensate.